19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting Procedures/Spellcasting Procedures.md

 # Spellcasting Procedures

-There are three main systems for [Spellcasting](../Spellcasting.md) in Mithrinia.
+There are three main ways casters cast [Spells](../Spells.md) in Mithrinia.
 Alchemy is the default.

 1. [Alchemy Based Spellcasting](Alchemy%20Based%20Spellcasting.md) (Default)
 	- PCs must imbue [Mythril](../../Mythril.md) into prepped potion bases to use magic.